U.N. to consider validity of China's claim over disputed islands

 “There is no doubt that the Senkaku Islands are an inherent part of the territory of Japan in light of historical facts and based upon international law.
 The Senkaku Islands are under the valid control of Japan,” it said.

-The islands were put under Japan’s control in 1895 and were part of the post-World War Two U.S. military occupation zone from 1945 to 1972.
+The islands were put under Japan’s control in 1895 and were part of the post-World War Two U.S. military occupation zone from 1945-72.
 They were then returned to Tokyo by U.S. authorities in a decision China and Taiwan later contested.

 China responded to Japan’s letter by calling Tokyo’s claim to the islands “illegal and invalid.”